tari-labs/tari-university/layer2scaling/executive-summary/PITCHME.md

 #### #3 Why Scriptless Scripts & Schnorr Sig.
 Aggregation? (cont'd)

 - Possible software stack:
-  - The Mimblewimble *Scriptless Script*s could be implemented by Federated Nodes with FBA on layer 2.
+  - The Mimblewimble *Scriptless Script*s logic could be implemented by Federated Nodes with FBA on layer 2
-  - The MuSig Schnorr-based multi-signature scheme with key aggregation can be used.
+  - The MuSig Schnorr-based multi-signature scheme with key aggregation can be used
-  - Secrets revealed by virtue of the MuSig Schnorr signatures can instantiate normal smart contracts inside the Federated Nodes, with intermediate state updates confirmed by FBA.
+  - Secrets revealed by virtue of the MuSig Schnorr signatures can instantiate normal smart contracts inside the Federated Nodes, with intermediate state updates confirmed by FBA

++++

+#### #3 Why Scriptless Scripts & Schnorr Sig.
+Aggregation? (cont'd)

-- Challenges:
+- - Challenges:
+  - No space allowed to embed data other than Tx inputs and outputs in the form of coin amounts
-  - Smart contract state updates can't be written back to the block chain after the event.
+  - Smart contract state updates can't be written back to the block chain after the event
-  - HTLC not supported.
-  - Immediate cut-through (pruning) may delete transactions intended to be persistent.
+  - Immediate cut-through (& pruning) may delete transactions intended to be persistent
+  - HTLC not supported
   - Standard Mimblewimble Tx does not support signaling a Federated Node

 ---